radondb/radon/docs/radon_sql_support.md

     (create_definition,...)
     [ENGINE={InnoDB|TokuDB}]
     [DEFAULT CHARSET=(charset)]
-    [PARTITION BY HASH(shard-key)]
+    [PARTITION BY HASH(shard-key)|SINGLE|GLOBAL]
 ```

 `Instructions`
 * Create partition information and generate partition tables on each partition
-* Partition table syntax should include`PARTITION BY HASH(partition key)`
-* Without `PARTITION BY HASH(partition key)`, will create a global table.
-The global table has full data
+* With `GLOBAL` will create a global table.
+The global table has full data at every backend.
-  at ervery backend, it can support join with a partition table.
 * The global tables are generally used for tables with fewer changes and smaller capacity, requiring frequent
   association with other tables.
+* With `SINGLE` will create a single table.
+The single table only on the first backend.
+* With `PARTITION BY HASH(partition key)` will create a hash partition table.
+* Without `PARTITION BY HASH(shard-key)|SINGLE|GLOBAL` will create a partition table.
+The table's
+  `PRIMARY|UNIQUE KEY` is the partition key, only support one primary|unique key.
 * The partitioning key only supports specifying one column, the data type of this column is not limited(
   except for TYPE `BINARY/NULL`)
 * The partition mode is HASH, which is evenly distributed across the partitions according to the partition key